A deep learning approach to inverse medium scattering: Learning regularizers from a direct imaging method: Conclusion

-Extensive numerical experiments are conducted and showed that \textit{Learned Projected Algorithm} and \textit{Learned Variational Algorithm} perform well for the inverse problem.
-First, the reconstruction results provided by \textit{Landweber Algorithm} and our inversion algorithms \textit{Learned Projected Algorithm} and \textit{Learned Variational Algorithm} and presented in Figure \ref{F1} showed that the a priori information of the support of the unknown contrasts retrieved by $\mathcal{M}_{\widehat{\Theta}}$ from the direct imaging method plays a vital role in our inversion algorithms \textit{Learned Projected Algorithm} and \textit{Learned Variational Algorithm}.
-Secondly, the reconstruction results in Figure \ref{F3} showed that the proposed two inversion algorithms have a good performance on samples out of \textit{Ellipse Dataset} on which our deep neural network $\mathcal{M}_{\widehat{\Theta}}$ was trained, demonstrating the satisfactory generalization ability of the proposed inversion algorithms, which can recover unknown contrasts with various support shapes and values, even though they are not sampled from the \textit{Ellipse Dataset}.
-Thirdly, as seen from the reconstruction results in Figure \ref{F4}, the proposed two algorithms do not have a significant decrease with the added heavy noise, indicating the robustness of the proposed inversion algorithms with respect to noise.
+Extensive numerical experiments are conducted and showed that \textit{Learned Projected Algorithm} and \textit{Learned Variational Algorithm} perform well for the inverse scattering problem.
+First, the reconstructions provided by \textit{Landweber Algorithm}, \textit{Post-processing Algorithm} and our two inversion algorithms, which were presented in Figure \ref{F1}, showed that the a priori information of the supports of the unknown contrasts retrieved by $\mathcal{M}_{\widehat{\Theta}}$ from the direct imaging method plays a vital role in our two inversion algorithms.
+Second, the reconstruction results in Figure \ref{F3} showed that the proposed two inversion algorithms have a good performance on samples outside \textit{Ellipse Dataset} on which our deep neural network $\mathcal{M}_{\widehat{\Theta}}$ was trained, demonstrating the satisfactory generalization ability of the proposed inversion algorithms.
+In particular, it is indeed shown in Figure \ref{F3} that our two inversion algorithms can provide satisfactory reconstructions for samples with piecewise smooth contrasts, although all training samples from \textit{Ellipse Dataset} are piecewise constant.
+Third, as seen from the reconstruction results in Figure \ref{F4}, the proposed two algorithms do not have a significant decrease with the added heavy noise, indicating the robustness of the proposed inversion algorithms with respect to noise.
 Regarding this, we believe this may be because the direct imaging method is strongly robust with respect to noise and thus can help our deep neural network $\mathcal{M}_{\widehat{\Theta}}$ successfully extract the a priori information of the support of the unknown contrast even in the presence of heavy noise.
 However, it is observed in the numerical experiments that the reconstruction results of the proposed inversion algorithms become worse when the contrast value is very large.
 One of the reasons may be due to the fact that for the case when the contrast value is very large the numerical solution of the corresponding scattering problem at each iteration may not be accurate enough, which will deteriorate the final reconstruction results.
 It is also interesting to extend our method to other challenging inverse problems, which will be considered as a future work.